-Jagoda Munić was elected chair of Friends of the Earth International in 2012.
+Jagoda Munić was elected chair of Friends of the Earth International in 2012 and re-elected for a second term in 2014.
 She has been on the executive committee since 2004.
 She joined Friends of the Earth Croatia as a volunteer in 1997 and was president of the group from 2001 to 2007.
 She has degrees in biology; library and information sciences; and pollution and environmental control.
 She has lead biodiversity research projects and public advocacy campaigns including an anti GMO campaign, which resulted in one of the strictest anti GMO laws in the World.

 Karin Nansen is a founding member of Friends of the Earth Uruguay / REDES (since 1988).
 She is currently REDES- Programs Coordinator.
 Karin studied social sciences and social ecology, but she has learnt most through her work with peasant farming women in Uruguay and Latin America.

 Hemantha Withanage is a co-founder and the executive director of the Centre for Environmental Justice in Sri Lanka.
 He is also the convenor of the Sri Lankan Working Group on Trade and IFIs.
 Hemantha has been instrumental in most of the public interest environmental litigations in Sri Lanka.
 His commitment to the environment has brought about national policies, including genetically modified food regulations.
 He is the treasurer for Friends of the Earth International's executive committee